How long do penalty points stay on your driving licence?

 - drink driving or drug driving

-Any offences related to causing death or driving whilst under the influence (of drugs or alcohol) will remain on licences the longest, if found guilty.
+If found guilty of any motoring offences related to causing death or driving under the influence (of drugs or alcohol), penalty points will remain on your driving licence longer.

-How do I find out how many penalty points I have on my licence?
+How do I find out how many penalty points I have on my driving licence?

 To find out how many penalty points you may have, check out GOV.UK to view your driving licence information.